Awarding outstanding Swiss PhDs in natural sciences

-The Swiss Academy of Sciences (SCNAT) awards the Prix Schläfli for excellent scientific articles resulting from PhDs that make major contributions to key questions in their respective fields.
+The Swiss Academy of Sciences (SCNAT) awards the Prix Schläfli for scientific articles resulting from PhDs that make major contributions to key questions in their respective fields.
 In 2024, four prizes will be awarded according to the following disciplines:

 The last discipline rotates annually between Mathematics, Physics (next call in 2024) and Astronomy (next call in 2025).

 Articles on clinical and pharmaceutical research are beyond the scope of the Prix Schläfli and will not be considered.

-A jury is established for each of the four areas in order to evaluate the candidates and choose the laureate.
+A jury is established for each of the four areas in order to evaluate the candidates and choose the laureates.

 Only one article per nomination may be submitted to one of the proposed disciplines.